Blyrut/Media-Downloader/README.txt

 3) Wait until yt-dlp is installed and check if it works with a command (in cmd) like: yt-dlp --version

 Enjoy!

+!Important Note! - if you're downloading a youtube video it's default encoding is webm, so you need an av1 decoder installed.
+Unless you choose the "convert to mp4" option

 If you're not runing Windows or want more options.
 There is a website made by VishalKaleria on github (https://github.com/VishalKaleria) https://toolbrew.org/               <---- here's the link